WorldWindEarth/WorldWindEarth.github.io/content/explorer/user/time.md

 arbitrary time, or it can be set to a temporal input, like a time-series layer.

 ## Time Display
 The __Time Widget__ is not just a clock.
 It displays temporal data relative to the position of the crosshairs on the globe.
 As you pan the globe, the widget updates the time values for the current location under the crosshairs.

-{{< figure src="/images/TimeWidget.png" title="Time Widget" >}}
+{{< figure src="/images/TimeWidget.png" title="Time Widget"
-The figure above shows the Time Widget displaying clock time, time zone offset, local solar hour, and sunrise and sunset.
+caption="The figure above shows the Time Widget displaying clock time, time zone offset, local solar hour, and sunrise and sunset." >}}

 ### Date/Time
 - The application's date and time and time zone are displayed in the body of the widget